Railways in Sydney: Gauge

 With limited exceptions, all outside of Sydney, trains in New South Wales use standard gauge, with a distance of between the rails.

 Terminology

 The railways in Australia generally use British-derived terminology.
 'Up' and 'down' mean towards and away from Central station respectively.
 'TfNSW' refers to Transport for NSW, the public transportation body.

 Railway lines

 Mainlines

-Four main 'trunk' lines radiate from Sydney to the north, south, west, and southwest:
+Four main 'trunk' lines radiate from Sydney to the north, west, southwest and south: